 - to implement any contracts we have entered into with you; and

-- we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Terms and other agreements; or to protect our rights, property, or safety and that of our users, or others or;
+- We may be under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Terms and other agreements; or to protect our rights, property, or safety and that of our users, or others.

-By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy statement.
+- By submitting your personal data, you agree to the above transfer, storing or processing.
+We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Statement.